Laser Focal Therapy for Prostate Cancer

 We exclusively use the Visualase laser system.

-We take many steps to minimize the risk of infection, including a IM or IV shot of antibiotics the day before, the day of, and the day after the procedure.
+We take many steps to minimize the risk of infection, including an IM or IV shot of antibiotics the day before, the day of, and the day after the procedure.

 In addition, we prescribe a course of oral antibiotics.
 We have patients perform a fleet enema the evening before and the morning of the procedure.